ymolists/website/src/routes/docs/self-hosted/latest/requirements/index.md

 ### SSL

 - Gitpod requires trusted HTTPS certificates.
-We recommend using [Let's Encrypt](https://letsencrypt.org/) for retrieving certificates as we do for [gitpod.io](https://gitpod.io).
+While there is no hard requirement on any certificate authority, we recommend using [Let's Encrypt](https://letsencrypt.org/) for retrieving certificates as we do for [gitpod.io](https://gitpod.io).
 - Installation of Gitpod with SSL certificates signed with your own CA are not currently supported.
 This scenario is desired and we would welcome help getting [this community pull-request](https://github.com/gitpod-io/gitpod/pull/2984) merged.
 - The HTTPS certificates for your domain must include `your-domain.com`, `*.your-domain.com` and `*.ws.your-domain.com`.
 Beware that wildcard certificates are valid for one level only (i.e. `*.a.com` is not valid for `c.b.a.com`)